 SynergEyes hybrid lens for keratoconus

 SynergEyes specializes in the development of hybrid contact lenses with a gas permeable central portion surrounded by a soft lens periphery.
-The goal is to provide the crisp optics of a rigid gas permeable lens with the aided comfort and positioning similar to a soft contact lens.
+The goal is to provide the crisp optics of a rigid gas permeable lens with the added comfort and positioning similar to a soft contact lens.
 The result is a lens that vaults the central cornea and rests evenly on the sclera or white part of the eye.
 The lens has excellent centration, movement, and comfort characteristics.
 As platinum Synergeyes fitters, our Optometrists have had very positive results and have found that this lens technology has helped a number of patients with keratoconus or irregular corneas who have failed with many other lens designs.